astropy/pyvo/docs/pyvo/getting_started.rst

 and they all work the same way:

-* you can execute search via a search function to which you pass in search constraints as keyword=value arguments,
+* you can execute search via a search function to which you pass in search constraints as keyword arguments,
 * you get back a list of items that match your constraints which you can iterate through,
 * catchable exceptions will be thrown if anything goes wrong,